How To Become A Pharmacist

 Due to lifestyle and budget constraints, some people can’t afford to dedicate four years to earn a bachelor’s degree.
 There’s still hope!
 You can pursue a pre-pharmacy program instead of a bachelor’s degree.

-This program takes an average of two years to complete, cutting the time to become a pharmacist to six years.
+This program takes an average of two years to complete, cutting the total school time for pharmacists to six years.
 Ensure you apply to schools that allow a pre-pharmacy program in place of a bachelor’s degree.

 Though you don’t need a bachelor’s degree in biology or chemistry, you should be knowledgeable in these areas since they’re crucial to a pharmacist’s job.
 Ensure you pursue biology and chemistry in college for a strong foundation in your career as a pharmacist.